uob-coms30040/uob-coms30040.github.io/assessment.md

 *Before the day of the exam, ensure you are confident in how to answer typical 1\* and 2\* questions!*

 Below you will find a selection of past papers and their answers.
 HOWEVER, before 2024 the exam was a different format: it was a 2 hour exam dedicated to Types and Lambda Calculus and questions were not labelled with their difficulty.
 Now, Types and Lambda Calculus just forms one section in the 2 hour "Topics in Computer Science" exam.
 Therefore, the 2021 and 2023 past papers below contain roughly twice as many problems as you will need to solve in your exam.
+Also, remember that your appendix contains more reference material.

 Also, the topic of undecidability is new this year (2025/26).
 So, no past papers contain questions on this topic.
 Instead, here is a revision problem you might like to try: <a href="questions/undec0.pdf" target="_blank">qns</a> / <a href="answers/undec0.pdf" target="_blank">ans</a>.